leafo/lapis/docs/models.md

 * the name of the relation

 The preloader is responsible for setting the loaded value on each object.
-The `name` argument is the name of the field that the value should be stored in on each instance.
+The `name` argument is the name of the field that should be filled for each instance.
 All of the instances will be marked as having the relation loaded, regardless of if you set a value or not.
 This means that future calls to `get_` will return the cached value.

 ```lua